 Creating Custom Pages for Login to Your NetSuite Account

-NetSuite provides standard login pages for your NetSuite account.
-However, you can also create custom pages for login.
+NetSuite provides standard login pages for your account.
+You can also create custom pages for login.
 For example, you might want to include your company’s branding on the login page.

-A separate login page for Customer Center roles is required.
-You can use the system-provided Customer Center login page for this purpose, or you can create your own custom login page, or pages.
+Customer Center roles require a separate login page.
+You can use the system-provided Customer Center login page for this purpose, or you can create your own custom login page.

 Note:

-As of 2017.2, administrators can specify that their custom Customer Center login page be served instead of the default Customer Center login page.
-If you have a custom login page for your Customer Center, ensure it has been uploaded to your NetSuite File Cabinet.
+If you have a custom login page for your Customer Center, upload it to your NetSuite File Cabinet.
 Then, go to Setup > Company > Company Preferences > General Preferences and scroll down to the Customer Center Login Page field.
 Select the filename for your Customer Center login page.

-Your custom login page, and any images displayed on it, must be uploaded to the images folder in the File Cabinet at Documents > Files > Images.
+You must upload your custom login page, and any images displayed on it to the images folder in the File Cabinet at Documents > Files > Images.
 Also, you must use the secure URL displayed on the file record in any tags you use to display content on your login page.

 If you decide to create a custom login page (for Customer Center roles or for non-Customer Center roles, or for both types of roles) the login page must be hosted in the NetSuite File Cabinet.
 You can then display a link to the custom login page on a different page on your website.